Get To Know Nicole

 Nicole has always been able to intuitively see and create opportunities for herself and others.
 When Nicole needed to make money the summer after her sophomore year of college she created a personally curated visitors guide, sold advertising, and then walked the beaches of Wilmington personally distributing over 8,000 copies of the guide.

-When Nicole wanted the perfect internship the summer after her junior year of college she contacted Swimming World Magazine and convinced the editor to create an editorial internship to help him cover the summer leading up to the 2004 Olympics.
+When Nicole wanted the perfect internship the summer after her junior year of college, she contacted Swimming World Magazine and convinced the editor to create an editorial internship to help him cover the summer leading up to the 2004 Olympics.
 She spent her summer interviewing and writing about Olympians, learning what makes people operating at the highest level of performance both tick and excel.

 After her internship she needed to take time off school for financial reasons (she was no longer swimming because of injuries).
 Her dad sold chocolate fountains at the time, and Nicole saw an opportunity to make money selling chocolate for the fountains.
-This company, Chocoley, was ‘supposed’ to last a few months to make money during her time off of school, but God had other plans for her and her family.
+This company, Chocoley, was ‘supposed’ to last a few months to make money during her time off of school, but fate had other plans for her and her family.

 In the early days of Chocoley, Nicole also convinced a startup national business magazine focused on work with purpose, passion and profit to create an internship for her, which quickly became a senior editorial assistant position.
 She worked for the magazine for two years (until shortly after her graduation), alongside her highly accomplished editors: a Pulitzer Prize winning journalist and a former editor of the Wall Street Journal.
 Through the business journalism work and directly through witnessing her bosses, she was once again learning what makes the most successful people in the world thrive.